ldatb/ataides-website/hugo/content/services/cloud-security.md

 - SOC 2
 - LGPD & GDPR (privacy-by-default principles)

-> Security is what enables compliance — and builds trust with users, partners, and regulators.
+> Security is what enables compliance and builds trust with users, partners, and regulators.

----

-Security isn't a checklist, it's an operating principle.

 [→ Discuss your cloud security posture](/contact)